MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 * Developed unit tests using Jest to ensure the integrity of the FAQ population and editing features.
 Tests were designed to validate that default FAQs were correctly populated in Sanity and that edits were saved without errors.
 * Ran Cypress integration tests to simulate real-world scenarios and ensure that changes to center configurations (such as pricing or insurance) properly triggered updates to FAQs, ensuring end-to-end functionality across the system.
+* - Integrated automated schema validation, code linting, and the execution of all tests into GitHub Actions and Netlify deploy previews, ensuring continuous quality assurance throughout the development lifecycle.
+* - Implemented WCAG 2.1 AA compliance throughout the interface, ensuring accessibility for users with disabilities.

 ### 2. Dynamic Treatment Education Module